-C. Other Properties
+D. Other Properties

-Molten Metals continues as part its normal course business activities to do generative and exploration work on other areas, including staking and acquiring new properties as deemed appropriate.
+Molten Metals continues as part of its normal course of business activities to do generative and exploration work on other areas, including staking and acquiring new properties deemed appropriate.
 Molten Metals' focus is critical metal projects, particularly Antimony and Tin.
-Projecting from its base in Canada's Maritime Provinces, Molten Metals intends to pursue opportunities in these metals both there and in Slovakia and in other traditional mining regions by aggregating past-producing and producing mines in these metals.
-In November of 2021, the corporate registration of the Company's subsequently 100% owned Slovakian subsidiary, Slovak Antimony Corporation, s.r.o, was completed.
-On March 10, 2022, the shareholder of Slovak Antimony Corporation, s.r.o., a foreign entity registered in Slovakia, has transferred 100% of the shares to the Company.
+Projecting from its base in Canada's Martitime Provinces, Molten Metals intends to pursue opportunities in these metals both in Slovakia and in other traditional mining regions by aggregating past-producing and producing mines in these metals.